PombertLab/SYNY/README.md

 	- Lists of protein coding genes with location details (.list)
 - PLOTS:
   - BARPLOTS
-	  - Barplots (in PNG/SVG format) from minimap2 PAF alignments (.mmap.)
+	  - Barplots (in PNG/SVG format) from minimap2/mashmap3 alignments (.mmap.)
 	  - Barplots (in PNG/SVG format) from protein clusters found with SYNY (.gap_0., .gap_1., ...)
   - CIRCOS:
-	  - Circos plots (in PNG/SVG format) from minimap2 PAF alignments (.mmap.)
+	  - Circos plots (in PNG/SVG format) from minimap2/mashmap3 alignments (.mmap.)
 	  - Circos plots (in PNG/SVG format) from protein clusters found with SYNY (.gap_0., .gap_1., ...)
   - CIRCOS_DATA:
 	  - Configuration files for Circos plots
   - DOTPLOTS:
-  	- Dotplots (in PNG/SVG format) from minimap2 PAF alignments (.mmap.)
+  	- Dotplots (in PNG/SVG format) from minimap2/mashmap3 alignments (.mmap.)
   	- Dotplots (in PNG/SVG format) from protein clusters found with SYNY (.gap_0., .gap_1., ...)
   - HEATMAPS:
     - Heatmaps (in PNG/SVG format) summarizing the percentages of collinear bases in pairwise alignments (.mmap.)
     - Heatmaps (in PNG/SVG format) summarizing the percentages of proteins found in clusters (.gap_0., .gap_1., ...)
   - LINEMAPS:
-    - Linear maps (in PNG/SVG format) from minimap2 PAF alignments (.mmap.)
+    - Linear maps (in PNG/SVG format) from minimap2/mashmap3 alignments (.mmap.)
     - Linear maps (in PNG/SVG format) from protein clusters found with SYNY (.gap_0., .gap_1., ...)
 - SEQUENCES:
   - GENOMES: